France–Netherlands relations

-France–Netherlands relations are the interstate and bilateral relations between France and the Netherlands.
-The two countries notably share a border division in the Caribbean island of Saint Martin, to which the northern part of the island is a French overseas collectivity known as the Collectivity of Saint Martin, while the southern part of the island is a Dutch constituent country known as Sint Maarten.
+France and the Netherlands maintain interstate and bilateral relations.
+The two countries share a border division in the Caribbean island of Saint Martin, to which the northern part of the island is a French overseas collectivity known as the Collectivity of Saint Martin, while the southern part of the island is a Dutch constituent country known as Sint Maarten.
 Relations between the two countries date back to the 17th and 18th centuries when a conflict led to the transformation of the Dutch Republic to the Batavian Republic and eventually the Kingdom of Holland.
+Both nations were major European colonial powers in Southeast Asia between the Dutch in Indonesia (East Indies) and the French in Vietnam (Cochinchina, part of Indochina).
 The two countries currently enjoy close cultural and economic relations.
-Both nations are members of the OECD and Organization for Security and Co-operation in Europe, as well as founding members of the European Union, NATO, and the United Nations.
+Both nations are members of the OECD and Organization for Security and Co-operation in Europe, as well as founding members of the Council of Europe, the European Union, NATO, and the United Nations.

 History

 Background

 Close ties between France and the Netherlands already existed in the late Middle Ages.
 Large parts of what is now the Netherlands belonged to the Burgundian domain at that time, ruled by the House of Valois-Burgundy, a cadet branch of the French royal House of Valois.
 French was used as the court and cultural language at the court of the Dukes of Burgundy, who ruled both France and the Netherlands in the 15th century.

 From the 1560s, France and the Dutch Republic considered themselves to be allies until 1668 when the Dutch Republic formed the Triple Alliance with the Kingdom of England and the Swedish Empire to revolt against Louis XIV of France's expansion in the War of Devolution in support of the Spanish Empire, whom France succeeded as the strongest nation in Europe.
 Feeling betrayed by the Dutch Republic, Louis realized that the Dutch Republic would hinder France in conquering the Spanish Netherlands.

 The Dutch East India Company (VOC) established its presence in the region which expanded to form the Dutch East Indies, a territory largely corresponding to modern-day Indonesia.
 The capital of the Dutch East Indies was Batavia, which is now Jakarta, as the groundwork for Dutch colonization.

 In 1672, Louis was able to convince the Kingdom of England and the Swedish Empire to fight against the Dutch Republic, as Louis had agreed to financially support England.
 England has already fought in two wars against the Dutch Empire (the First and Second Anglo-Dutch Wars in 1652–1654 and 1665–1667, respectively), prior to their agreement in the Triple Alliance.